idafchev/Ring0x00/_posts/2024-11-14-EDR_Silencing.md

 ```
 HKLM\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters\Interfaces\{GUID}\IPAddress
 ```
-This means that this technique could potentially be detected and reverted in a similar manner to the one outlined in the Huntress article, "[Silencing the EDR Silencers](https://www.huntress.com/blog/silencing-the-edr-silencers)"
+This means that this technique could potentially be made ineffective in a similar manner to the one outlined in the Huntress article, "[Silencing the EDR Silencers](https://www.huntress.com/blog/silencing-the-edr-silencers)".

 Depending how the secondary IP addresses are added, the registry values are modified by a different process:
 - `wmiprvse.exe` if addresses were added with powershell cmdlets.